MENU

 In calendar year 1993, California led the nation with 313,804 vehicle thefts, or 21% of the national total.
 Southern California accounted for more than 62% of the state's total.
 Orange County accounted for 10.4% of the 62%, or 20,145 vehicles stolen.
 The loss to Orange County victims and insurance companies was over $100,000,000.00.

-During the 15-year period, OCATT investigators arrested 930 suspects involved in the theft, renumbering or otherwise disguising, and sale of stolen motor vehicles.
-Investigators also recovered over 4,333 motor vehicles with a value of approximately $66,906,279.00.
+During the 26+ year period June 1993 - December 2019, OCATT investigators arrested 1,558 suspects involved in the theft, renumbering or otherwise disguising, and sale of stolen motor vehicles.
+Investigators also recovered over 6,407 motor vehicles with a value of approximately $101.63 million.

-The mode of thefts of automobiles has also changed during the past fifteen years.
+The mode of thefts of automobiles has also changed during the past twenty-five years.
 In 1993, when the Task Force began, it was common for the professional auto thief to be a one or two man operation.
-The same suspects would steal the vehicle(s), change the numbers (VIN switch) and arrange for the vehicles’ disposition.
+The same suspects would steal the vehicle(s), change the Vehicle Identification Number (VIN) and arrange for the vehicles’ disposition.
 Often times, OCATT investigators would break up a 20-car ring and only arrest a couple of individuals.
 Today, as in society, everyone is a specialist.
-In the auto theft world, now one, or a crew of individuals, steal the automobile, others renumber it, others arrange false paperwork, and still someone else arranges the sale of the stolen vehicle to innocent purchasers.
+In the auto theft world, now one or a crew of individuals steal the automobile, others renumber it, others arrange false paperwork, and still someone else arranges the sale of the stolen vehicle to innocent purchasers.
+Theft by fraud and insurance fraud has also become more prevalent in recent years.

 Orange County Auto Thefts